barbinbrad/openpilot-101/README.md

 We use this conclusion to load correct the CAN Dictionaries (DBCs), some important information about the geometry and featureset of the car (accessed through the interface's `get_params` method), and functions for reading and writing make/model-specific CAN messages (reading through `selfdrive/car/<make>/carstate` and writing through `selfdrive/car/<make>/carcontroller`).
 Every make of car contains a manufactuer-specific, `CarInterface`, `CarState`, and `CarController`, which can be found in the `selfdrive/car/<make>` directory.
 When needed, these classes provide differentiation between the vehicle's model.

 Now that we have a basic grasp on fingerprinting, let's revisit the first lines of code we looked at.
-Recall that `CI.apply(CC)` transforms calculations for acceleration and steering angle into make/model specific CAN messages on each loop of the process:
+Recall that the line `CI.apply(CC)` transforms calculations for acceleration and steering angle into make/model specific CAN messages on each loop of the process:

 ```python
 # selfdrive/controls/controlsd.py